rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 {{% pin_it_image "react book" "img/posts/the-road-to-learn-react/banner.jpg" "is-src-set" %}}

 The Road to learn React book teaches you the fundamentals of React.
-You will build a real world application along the way in plain React without complicated tooling.
+You will build a real world application in plain React without complicated tooling.
 Everything from project setup to deployment on a server will be explained for you.
-The book comes with additional referenced reading material and exercises with each chapter.
+The React book comes with additional reading material and exercises with each chapter.
 After reading the book, you will be able to build your own applications in React.
-The material is kept up to date by me and the community.
+Basically it is a very long read tutorial which is kept up to date by me and the community.

 In the Road to learn React, I want to offer a foundation before you start to dive into the broader React ecosystem.
 It has less tooling and less external state management, but a lot of information about React.
 It explains general concepts, patterns and best practices in a real world React application.
+It uses create-react-app for avoiding all the setup with Webpack and Babel.

 You will learn to build your own React application.
 It covers real world features like pagination, client-side caching and interactions such as searching and sorting.
 Additionally, you will transition from JavaScript ES5 to JavaScript ES6 along the way.
 I hope this book captures my enthusiasm for React and JavaScript and helps you to get started with it.